-Use it on your linens and pillows as you get ready for bed or take it with you when you're travelling to sweeten hotel room sheets.
+Use it on your linens and pillows as you get ready for bed or take it with you when you're traveling to sweeten hotel room sheets.
 It is also safe to use on your hair and on your pulse points making it a good option for affordable ethical perfume.

 To make their products, they ensure that all of the ingredients used are distilled only from the named plant matter in the ingredients list.
 They also ensure that plants are only sourced from their natural habitat rather than from farms.

 Living Libations is the brainchild of Nadine Artemis, a Beauty philosopher and aromacologist with a long-standing passion for perfumes.
-We now get to enjoy this fragrance as well as balms, hair care products and oils she’s created using botanically-powered ingredients that are as effective as they are harmonizing for the mind, body and soul.
+We now get to enjoy this fragrance as well as balms, hair care products, and oils she’s created using botanically-powered ingredients that are as effective as they are harmonizing for the mind, body, and soul.

 The 7 Virtues offers a wide selection of non toxic perfumes that are hypoallergenic, vegan, cruelty-free and sustainably sourced, packaged using recycled packaging.